yanneta/msds501/hws/hw2/hw2.md

 You will be using pytest to test your code.

 1. Accept the invitation from the link in Canvas.
-2. `git clone` your repo.
-See the lecture for detailed instructions.
+2. Clone your repository using `git`.
+Refer to the lecture for detailed instructions.
-3. Copy the `*jpg, *py, *ipynb from https://github.com/yanneta/msds501/tree/main/hws/hw2 to your repo.
+3. Copy the `*jpg`, `*py` and  `*ipynb` files from https://github.com/yanneta/msds501/tree/main/hws/hw2 to your repository.
-4. Fill the functions in image_util.py.
+4. Fill the functions in `image_util.py`.
+5. Refer to `images.ipynb` for guidense on expected results on real images.
-5. Make sure your solutions pass the unit tests by running:
+6. Ensure that your solutions pass the unit tests by running:
 `pytest`
+7. Commit and push your files to github.com.

 You should get something like this from running `pytest`: